Ihnwhi Heo

 Bio

-A complete list of my refereed journal publications related to these research areas can be found on the Articles page.
+As of January 2026, I have published 13 peer-reviewed journal articles, including 8 as first author, in top-tier methodological and applied journals.
+A complete list of my refereed journal publications can be found on the Articles page.
 For additional details on my academic training and experience, please see my curriculum vitae.

 Education